Tigray war: Eritrean refugees

 In November 2020, the UN warned of "very critical" supply shortages for the nearly 100,000 Eritrean refugees who, prior to the war, were registered in four camps in Tigray region.
 Later that same month, the UN reported that people in Tigray were fleeing Mekelle.
 The federal government had warned of "no mercy" if Tigray forces and residents remained intermingled.
 As of 2 February 2021, 20,000 of the Eritrean refugees in Tigray, mostly from the Hitsats and Shimelba camps, remained unaccounted for, according to the United Nations High Commissioner for Refugees.

 Internet and media

+Internationally the Tigray war received less coverage compared to other conflicts taking place at the time.

 Role of online social networks

 Claire Wilmot, writing in The Washington Post, found that a significant number of new, single-issue Twitter accounts were opened in the immediate aftermath of the Northern Command attacks.
 Most appeared to be authentic accounts from people seeking to raise international awareness of the conflict in the midst of a communications blackout in Tigray.
 The Ethiopian government cited disinformation and hate speech to justify communications blackouts.
 Researchers suggested that reducing access to information could help to create contexts where misinformation can thrive because it reduces the ability to verify information.
 In late July 2021, a report emerged that there was coordination in social media messaging and media reportage of the conflict in Ethiopia, to an extent it mirrored an earlier Syrian hybrid information campaign designated as Project Basma.

 The Ethiopian government tried to control the information environment by positioning itself as the sole provider of reliable information.
 In February, pro-government groups called on their supporters in Ethiopia and the diaspora to combat what they called "TPLF fake news" online.
 Pro-government groups used tactics similar to those of pro-Tigray groups to push their narrative of the conflict, though as of 5 February, pro-government campaigns had produced fewer Tweets overall.
 Both Agence France-Presse and BBC News have documented examples of old or manipulated photos, which misleadingly endorsed either the federal Ethiopian government or the TPLF.

 Researchers found that groups use tactics such as "copy and paste" campaigns hosted on websites, which include instructions for opening new accounts, copying and pasting pre-written tweets, and tagging influencers.
 Both campaigns produced disinformation and misinformation, though the majority of content produced was activist in nature.
 Wilmot suggested that the lines between authentic political activity and deliberate manipulation of online content during the conflict were increasingly blurred.